Chemistry (CHE)

 CHE 4643.
 Advanced Topics in Organic Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisite: A grade of "B-" or better in CHE 3643.
+Prerequisite: A grade of "C-" or better in CHE 3643.
 This course prepares students for graduate study in organic chemistry.
 Topics include physical organic chemistry, molecular orbital theory, transition state theory, hard soft acid-base theory, organometallics, and catalysis.
-Differential Tuition: $150.
+This course has Differential Tuition.

 CHE 4683.
 Photochemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: A grade of "C-" or better in CHE 3643.
-Principles of interaction of light with molecular, polymer, and materials systems.
-Chemical processes induced by light and applications including solar cells, photochromism, and light emitting diodes.
-Differential tuition: $150.
+Principles of the interaction of light with molecular, polymer, and materials systems.
+Photophysical processes including light absorption, emission, and excited state kinetics.
+Mechanisms of organic and inorganic molecular photoreactions.
+Applications of photo processes including photocatalysis, solar cells, photochromism, and light-emitting diodes.
+This course has Differential Tuition.

 CHE 4703.
 Drug Metabolism.
 (3-0) 3 Credit Hours.